 To follow this tutorial, you should have some basic knowledge of Docker and Kubernetes.
 You should also have the following installed on your system:

 The purpose of this article is to familiarize you with the deployment process of MERN stack on Kubernetes.
-We have minimal requirements on our side:
+In addition to that, we will get hands-on experience to:

 - Inspect status of the deployments, pods, services.

 - Start/Stop the deployments, pods, services whenever we need to.